Wesker222/Tea/README.md

 # Tea

-Random TEA Wallet Address Generator
+Random TEA Wallet Address Generator.

 ## Overview

 This project provides a simple utility to generate random TEA wallet addresses in bulk.
-It is designed to quickly create multiple wallet addresses for the TEA blockchain or token ecosystem.
+It is designed to quickly create multiple wallet addresses for the TEA blockchain or token ecosystem..

 ## Features